AEROSPACE ENGINEERING

 First Year

-During the TPB stage, FTMD ITB students, like those in other faculties, complete 36 credits dominated by basic courses such as Mathematics, Physics, Chemistry, and Introduction to Engineering & Design.
+During the first semester, FTMD ITB students, like those in other faculties, complete 36 credits dominated by basic courses such as Mathematics, Physics, Chemistry, and Introduction to Engineering & Design.
 In addition, students take three faculty-specific courses: Introduction to Mechanical Engineering, Aerospace Engineering, and Materials Engineering, as well as Engineering Drawing & Structural Statics.

 Second and Third Years

-In the second and third years, students admitted to the Undergraduate Aerospace Engineering Program take core courses from the program.
-Generally, students take 36 credits per year or 18 credits per semester.
-At this stage, students who meet certain requirements may take more than 18 credits per semester; in such cases, consultation with and approval from an academic advisor are required.
+In the second and third years, students enrolled in the Undergraduate Aerospace Engineering Program take a combination of basic engineering sciences and core aerospace engineering subjects.
+In general, students complete 36 credits per year, or 18 credits per semester.
+Students who meet specific academic requirements may enroll in more than 18 credits per semester, subject to consultation with and approval from their academic advisor.

-Courses offered at this stage include fundamentals of aircraft materials and structures, aerodynamics, astrodynamics, flight performance and dynamics, as well as aircraft systems and air transportation systems.
-Some of this material is delivered through laboratory activities, such as instrumentation, measurement and experimentation, as well as group project assignments, including courses in aircraft design and structural analysis/design.
+At this stage, the curriculum emphasizes fundamental engineering sciences together with discipline-specific aerospace topics, including aircraft materials and structures, aerodynamics, flight performance, flight dynamics, aircraft systems, and air transportation systems.
+Selected courses are delivered through laboratory-based learning, such as instrumentation, measurement, and experimentation, as well as group project assignments, including courses in structural analysis and design.

 Fourth Year